 The Holderness Drain catchment covers an area of low lying agricultural land which drains water from the Yorkshire Wolds through to the Humber Estuary, on the eastern side of Hull.
 Managing water in this catchment is particularly difficult as the land is flat and often below sea level at high tide.
 This means that water in the Holderness Drain empties into the Humber very slowly and needs to be assisted by pumping stations along the way.
 After periods of heavy rainfall, water levels in the Drain can remain high for many days, posing a risk of flooding to homes and businesses within the catchment.

 The scheme plans have been changed, as we found an alternative way of reducing flood risk.
-Revising our original design, means that we no longer need to dig a new drain across the site, or create additional depressions for water storage.
+Revising our original design means that we no longer need to dig a new drain across the site, or create additional depressions for water storage.
 The site will still function as a flood storage area but hold water across a wider area.
-The revised proposals have an estimated 50% lower carbon impact (800 tonnes), than the original design would have had.
-This together with the associated landscaping proposals, support the Environment Agency’s ambition to reach Net Zero by 2030.
+The revised proposals have an estimated 50% lower carbon impact (800 tonnes) than the original design would have had.
+This together with the associated landscaping proposals, supports the Environment Agency’s ambition to reach Net Zero by 2030.